 - Quarter the apricots and arrange them in a greased dish.

 I like my desserts to be a bit low on the sweet side, but if you like it sweeter double the sugar in the recipe by all means!
 Earlier I mentioned that it is an adult dessert, which is pretty much code for adding a generous ounce of rum or almond liqueur or whatever your favorite is.
 If you chose that path, reduce the amount of milk and watch the baking time.

 For dairy-free versions – use almond milk and your dairy-free substitute, my favorite is coconut oil.

 Flour is added to give the dessert more firmness, so it does not fall apart when slicing.
 There is no gluten structure required here, so by all means, try your 1:1 substitution of gluten-free flour.
 Almond flour should be great in this recipe.
 That said, I haven’t made it using either of these.
-Definitely would love to hear about it if anyone tries.
+So if you try it, please let me know how it turns out.

 Here is a quick video on how to make Apricot Clafoutis